 Low mix viscosity

-Requires corresponding sized CCF or CCS hardener for use (2:1 ratio).
+Requires corresponding sized CCF (fast) or CCS (slow) hardener for use (2:1 mix ratio).

 Super Sap Features and Benefits